lucad54/pasquale-dangelo/pages/prose.md

 *Newspapers mentioned (for short poems): The Literary Review, The Liberator, The Century The Brooklyn Eagle, Shadows, The Literary Digest*...

-D’Angelo, Pascal.
-Son of Italy.
+D’Angelo, Pascal. *Son of Italy*.
 New York: Macmillan, 1924.